History of Sierra Leone: Stevens government and one-party state (1968–1985)

 Under pressure of several coup attempts—real and perceived—Stevens' rule grew more and more authoritarian, and his relationship with some of his ardent supporters deteriorated.
 He removed the SLPP from competitive politics in general elections, some believed, through the use of violence and intimidation.

 To maintain the support of the military, Stevens retained the popular John Amadu Bangura as the head of the Sierra Leone Armed Forces.

 After the return to civilian rule, by-elections were held (beginning in autumn 1968) and an all-APC cabinet was appointed.
 Calm was not completely restored.
 In November 1968, unrest in the provinces led Stevens to declare a state of emergency.

 Many senior officers in the Sierra Leone military were greatly disappointed with Stevens' policies, but none could openly confront Stevens.
 Brigadier General Bangura, who had reinstated Stevens as prime minister, was widely considered the only person who could put the brakes on Stevens.
 The army was devoted to Bangura and it was believed, in some quarters, that this made him potentially dangerous to Stevens.
-In January 1970, Bangura was arrested and charged with conspiracy and plotting to commit a coup against the Stevens government.
-After a trial that lasted a few months, Bangura was convicted and sententenced to death.
-He was hanged on 29 March 1970 in Freetown.
-Stevens named a junior officer, Joseph Saidu Momoh, as the head of the Sierra Leone Military.
-Major General Momoh was a close ally and very loyal to Stevens.

-On 23 March 1971, soldiers loyal to the executed Brigadier John Amadu Bangura held a mutiny in Freetown and other parts of the country in opposition of the Stevens government.
-Several soldiers were arrested for their involvement in the mutiny, including Corporal Foday Sankoh who was convicted of treason and jailed for seven years at the Pademba Road Prison.
-At Stevens' request to Guinean President Sekou Toure, a close ally, Guinean soldiers were stationed in Sierra Leone from 1971 to 1973 to help protect the government.
+In September 1970, Stevens declared another state of emergency in response to a perceived military plot against him.